Local doctors donate year-end celebration money to nonprofit

-FRESNO, California (KSEE) – Local doctors are helping Armenia–a country in desperate need of assistance after a 44-day war.
+FRESNO, California (KGPE) – Local doctors are helping Armenia–a country in desperate need of assistance after a 44-day war.

 When the pandemic prevented doctors with the Permanente Medical Group from holding their annual holiday celebrations, they decided to use the money earmarked for those gatherings–and some extra donations — to help people in need–sending half to war torn Armenia.